UltraEngine/Documentation/CPP/Scripting.md

 ## C++ Interpreter for Lua

 Below is complete C++ code for a program controlled primarily with Lua.
-The program first executes some required scripts in the "Scripts/System" directory, then all scripts in the "Scripts/Start" directory, and then runs the file "Scripts/Main.lua" and exits when the script is finished:
+The program first executes some required scripts in the "System" directory, then all scripts in the "Start" directory, and then runs the "Main.lua" file and exits when the script is finished:

 ```c++
 #include "UltraEngine.h"